Menu

 To reach Battleship Spur, you hike through Boowinda Gorge for about 1km.
 Keep a lookout for an orange marker on your right where you’ll follow a very narrow, steep track out of the gorge.
 This is more of a rock scramble than a track so don’t expect anything fully formed.

-Once you’re out of the gorge, the track picks up and you’ll just follow along until you hit a turnoff.
+Once you’re out of the gorge, a semi-formed track picks up again and you’ll just follow along until you hit a turnoff.
 Watch for orange markers to help you navigate, the track here is very small and can become indistinguishable.

 At the turnoff, the left one will take you further along the Great Carnarvon Walk while the track on the right goes out to Battleship Spur.
 Eventually.